Rolling Thunder 3

 Developer: Namco Publisher: Namco Released: 1993 Genre: Action

-The events of Rolling Thunder 3 run concurrently with part 2.
+The events of Rolling Thunder 3 run concurrently with the second game.
 While Agents Albatross and Leila are busy taking down Gimdo new agent Jay is sent after Dread, second in command of the Geldra forces.
 His task is to hunt him down to wipe out all traces of their organization.
 The cinematic cutscenes of its predecessor have been expanded and sport an anime aesthetic.
 But overall this is still the Rolling Thunder you know and love.

 The limited selection of weapons is a thing of the past.
 Rolling Thunder 3 offers a choice of nine weapons before each level.
 These range from a shotgun and bazooka to different kinds of grenades.
 The catch is once chosen a weapon is no longer available, forcing you to make hard choices.
 It is not as bad you think.
 In most stages you can find at one or two of the weapons behind closed doors, making this system less rigid.
 A cool addition is a separate button for special weapon attacks, allowing you to conserve ammo.
 If you don’t have special weapon ammo it performs a knife attack.
 This is an excellent way to save bullets as the Geldra come in a number of different flavors.